stennety/mywebsite/_posts/2014-10-10-functional-programming-in-java-using-predicates.md

 ---
 ## Functional Programming

 First, a quick introduction to functional programming.
 According to Wikipedia, [functional programming](http://en.wikipedia.org/wiki/Functional_programming) is a paradigm of structuring your programs that treats computation as the evaluation of mathematical functions, instead of procedures and mutable data.
-I took a class on functional programming in college, and the professor summed it up succinctly: “Procedural programming describes elements of a program in terms of what they do, while functional programming describes elements of a program in terms of what they are.”
+I took a class on functional programming in college, and the professor summed it up succinctly: "Procedural programming describes elements of a program in terms of what they do, while functional programming describes elements of a program in terms of what they are."
 For this reason, functional programs tend to be much shorter than ones that are written procedurally.

 ## Google Guava